 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Leases in Chile often contain a tenant's covenant to comply with all legal obligations or statutory requirements.
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Costs may be recoverable from the tenant, unless something different has been agreed on the lease contract.
-Leases usually establish the allocation of costs and actions relating to public requirements: • costs and actions related to the ownership of the asset fall to the landlord • costs and actions related to the occupancy of the asset fall to the tenant.
+Leases usually establish the allocation of costs and actions relating to public requirements: costs and actions related to the ownership of the asset fall to the landlord costs and actions related to the occupancy of the asset fall to the tenant.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 No, the tenant may not have to continue to pay, but this depends on the terms of the lease, provided that the tenant was not responsible for the event that caused the property to become unusable and the responsibility of the event rested on the landlord.
-4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-Yes It is standard for retail leases.
-However, the closure of the premises due to a governmental quarantine or shutdown may be construed as an event of force majeure by local courts.
+Is it common for leases to contain a tenant's Yes construed as an event of force majeure by local courts.

+It is standard for retail leases.

+However, the closure of the premises due to a governmental quarantine or shutdown may be

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-No, probably not.
-Under Chilean Law, COVID-19 (as a pandemic) is not an event of force majeure , but in the event COVID-19 causes the performance of an obligation to become impossible (e.g. either because of factual reasons or because the government decrees a local ban), then it could be trigger an event of force majeure .
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
-Under Chilean Law, COVID-19 is not an event of force majeure , but in the event it makes the fulfilment of an obligation impossible (e.g. either because of factual reasons or because the government decrees a local ban), it could be construed as an event of force majeure .
+Under Chilean Law, COVID-19 (as a pandemic) is not an event of force majeure, but in the event COVID-19 causes the performance of an obligation to become impossible (e.g. either because of factual reasons or because the government decrees a local ban), then it could be trigger an event of force majeure.

+Could the parties argue that the lease contract is frustrated by COVID-19?

+Under Chilean Law, COVID-19 is not an event of force majeure, but in the event it makes the fulfilment of an obligation impossible (e.g. either because of factual reasons or because the government decrees a local ban), it could be construed as an event of force majeure.

 Frustration can be claimed by the tenant, if the property is unusable for a reasonable period of time, and it is foreseeable that landlord will not be able to cure the defect.

 7 Do landlords and tenants commonly obtain business interruption insurance?

-No It is not common for tenants nor landlords to have such insurance.
+It is not common for tenants nor landlords to have such insurance.